What Is Phishing & How Does It Work?

 Another good way to prevent phishing attacks is to encrypt your internet traffic so hackers can’t intercept your personal information.
 You can do this with ClearVPN, which encrypts your traffic and routes it through a secure server.
 That way, even if you do click on a malicious link, your personal information will be protected.

 To use ClearVPN, simply download ClearVPN and connect to one of our secure servers.
-We have servers in over 40 countries, so you can always find one close to you for the best connection speeds.Smart connection mode new dashboard
+We have servers in over 45 countries, so you can always find one close to you for the best connection speeds.new clearvpn main screen mac

 Lastly, one of the best ways to protect yourself from phishing attacks is to educate yourself and others about these threats.
 The more people are aware of phishing scams, the harder it will be for attackers to succeed.